deroproject/documentation/DVMDOCS/support_functions.md

 ```

 #### ADD_VALUE
+ADD_VALUE(a String, amount Uint64)
 Send specific number of token to specific account.
-If account is bring touched for the first time, it is done simply.
+If account is being touched for the first time, Tt is done simply.
-If account is already initialized ( it already has some balance, but SC does not know how much).
-So, it gives additional balance homomorphically.
+If account is already initialized ( It already has some balance, but SC does not know how much).
+So, It gives additional balance homomorphically.
 Syntax:
 ```